UTJ 707 was first registered 7th March 1955 in Lancashire. Previous owners include

 Dorettis sold to European buyers by car dealer Mike Jones of Newcastle-under-Lyme,

-This vehicle has been in Switzerland in the current owner's possession for some 30 years and has a Swiss Carte Grise.
+This vehicle was in Switzerland in the possession of Patrick Sellier for some 30 years and has a Swiss Carte Grise.
 The car has been well maintained mechanically and always kept garaged.
 It is in excellent condition having been has been re-painted, re-upholstered and re-chromed throughout.

-This vehicle is now under restoration by Paul and his brother after being off the road
+This vehicle was restored by Paul McEwen and his brother Warren McEwen,after being off the road

 for many years.

-The last owner, David Mackie, says "My father bought the car in about 1978 and I got the car off him in 1993.
+A past owner, David Mackie, says "My father bought the car in about 1978 and I got the car off him in 1993.
 Since then I have been very slowly working on a full rebuild.
 The car was very original, but had a hard life.
 When I started pulling the outer body panels off, I found that damage to the inner tub had been badly repaired in the past and some rust was creeping in.
 So the restoration process is taking a bit longer than anticipated. " ...
-David Mackie
+(Information: David Mackie)

 Previous owners have included Neil Wilkinson, Frank Moores and Ken Thomas.
 For a number of years the car was located in Norway, owned by Tor Bjønness.